Good afternoon/evening everyone!

 Here’s how things will work:

 - To begin, we’ll invite you all to pour a glass, have a swirl and take in the aromas, and post your thoughts and first impressions.
-Feel free to take your time and have a good swirl and sniff.
+Take your time and have a good swirl and sniff.

-- We’ll then taste the wines together and ask you to share your own tasting note.
-Feel free to add any additional food matches and/or your thoughts on how well the wine is drinking now, and how much longer it might age.
+- We’ll then taste the wines together, one by one and ask you to share your own tasting note.
+Do add any additional food matches and/or your thoughts on how well the wine is drinking now, and how much longer it might age.
 Anything goes, and there are no wrong answers!

-- After this, we’ll possibly have time to ask for your mark out of 10, or final thoughts.
+- After this, we’ll possibly have time to ask for your mark out of 10, favourite wine of the two or final thoughts.